Project-Jorugmond/Kusanagi-Silverhand-Legal-Framework-Docs/lawfare.md

 ## Resilience Against Lawfare

-The **Kusanagi Silverhand Federation** is designed to resist **lawfare**—the hostile use of legal systems to suppress or dismantle sovereign digital communities.
+The **Kusanagi Silverhand framework ** is designed to resist **lawfare**—the hostile use of legal systems to suppress or dismantle sovereign digital communities.
 Resilience is achieved through a combination of **legal, technical, and governance structures**.

 ### Legal Architecture